Introduction to ICT

 Topic Overview

-The WAMITAB Entry Level Award in Preparing for Employment (Entry 3) (QCF) is a foundational qualification designed to help you develop the essential skills and knowledge needed to enter the world of work.
-It covers key areas such as understanding different types of employment, preparing for job applications, and developing workplace behaviours.
-This award is part of the wider Employability & Work Skills suite and is ideal if you are just starting your career journey or need to build confidence before moving into further study or employment.
+The WAMITAB Entry Level Award in Preparing for Employment (Entry 2) is a foundational qualification designed to help you develop the essential skills and knowledge needed to enter the world of work.
+This course covers key areas such as understanding different types of jobs, how to search for work, and the basic skills required to succeed in a workplace.
+It is part of the Employability & Work Skills suite, which aims to build your confidence and prepare you for further learning or employment.

 Key Concepts